To ensure the calendar is accessible to everyone, this is a detailed explanation.

 Studying for classes involves more than just "cramming the night before a test."
 The following are suggestions to improve your grade in biology:

-- Write all assignment due dates in your planner.
+- Write all assignment due dates in your planner or load into your Google Calendar.

 - Review the vocabulary list as you go.